gaogao-asia/al-nginx-php-container/README.md

 ```

 ### Create and/or Start Container
+Note: If it is the first time to use the latest container image, it will download an image of approximately 700MB.
+Do it under preferably fast and steady internet connection.

 start.sh script creates the container if not exists yet,
 or starts container if there is one stopped.
 If it is running already, it dose nothing.